Ratthanan26/Ratthanan26/README.md

 - 👋 Hi, I’m @Ratthanan B.
-- 👀 I’m interested in ...
-Finding insight and telling the stories
+- 👀 I’m interested in Finding insight and telling the stories
-- 🌱 I’m currently learning ...
-Data Analytics and also programming
+- 🌱 I’m currently learning Data Analytics and also programming
-- 💞️ I’m looking to collaborate on ...
-Data Analysis projects
+- 💞️ I’m looking to collaborate on Data Analysis projects
 - 📫 How to reach me ... emailed me via ratthanan.bu@gmail.com or inbox
-- 😄 Pronouns: ...
-Pronouns?
-ME?
-HE, HIM
 - ⚡ Fun fact: ...
 I like taking photos and making a videos, I've done a lot of projects in college as videographer and video editor.

 <!---